douden/openlabook/book/Chapter1/Inner_Product.md

 :::{admonition} Proof of&nbsp;{prf:ref}`Thm:InnerProduct:PythagorasInRn`
 :class: tudproof

-This follows quite straightforwardly from the properties of the dot product.
+This follows quite straightforwardly from the properties of the {index}`dot product`.

 Let us start from the identity on the left and work our way to the conclusion on the right, making sure that each step is reversible.
 Note that from the definition of the norm it follows immediately that $\norm{\mathbf{v}}^2 = \mathbf{v}\ip\mathbf{v}$.